How to send Manual Tracking Requests (Page Updates)

 Use Cases

-We have identified four main use cases fr manual tracking requests
+We have identified four main use cases for manual tracking requests

 Advanced form tracking

-If the user clicks on an action button, extended information is to be transmitted which cannot be displayed via the configurable action tracking.
-For example, a separate parameter should contain the type of action (for example, open gallery).
+If the user clicks an action button, extended information is to be transmitted, which cannot be displayed via the configurable action tracking.
+For example, a separate parameter should contain the type of action (such as ‘open gallery’).

 App tracking

 Unlike websites, screens represent the content that users look at in an app.
-Screens are therefore the equivalent of pages.
-Since screens and pages often do not coincide, in practice it often leads to a smaller number of screens being measured and user actions being assigned to the wrong pages.
+Screens are, therefore, the equivalent of pages.
+Since screens and pages often do not coincide, in practice, this often leads to measuring a smaller number of screens and assigning user actions to the wrong pages.

 Manual tracking allows you to mark screens as pages and measure them correctly.